raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 ## Homework

 Homework will be an open challenge to find a device in the school or family home that has an in built DHCP server.
+Write 100 words about why this DHCP server is being used in this place.